Miss Universe Vietnam: Photogenic Beauties

 The MISS UNIVERSE®, MISS USA® and MISS TEEN USA® Pageants are a Donald J. Trump and NBC Universal partnership.
 Utilizing its nationwide grass roots infrastructure, the Miss Universe Organization is committed to increasing HIV/AIDS awareness by focusing on women's health and reproductive issues.
 By forging relationships with organizations committed to research and education such as the Latino Commission on AIDS, God's Love We Deliver, APICHA and Gay Men's Health Crisis, Miss Universe is armed to impact women today.
 For more information, visit: www.missuniverse.com.

 You have read this article Events-News with the title May 2008.
-You can bookmark this page URL http://klownrebellion.blogspot.com/2008/05/miss-universe-2008.html.
+You can bookmark this page URL https://klownrebellion.blogspot.com/2008/05/miss-universe-2008.html.
 Thanks!

 Hue to affirm title as Festival City